 This Sector Profile draws on internationally recognised good practice standards and guidance, particularly the International Finance Corporation (IFC) Performance Standards and the World Bank Group Environmental, Health and Safety (EHS) Guidelines.
 The profile identifies key standards that are generally applicable to the sector (refer to ‘Standards, guidelines and other resources’ section below).
 It is not a substitute for such standards, which should take precedence as authoritative sources and basic technical references.
 Applicable laws and regulations must be taken into account and compliance with them should be regarded as the minimum acceptable performance standard.

-See CDC environmental and social checklist and CDC governance and business integrity checklist for questions that fund managers should consider when evaluating an agriculture and aquaculture investment from an ESG perspective.
+See CDC environmental and social checklist and CDC governance and business integrity checklist for questions that fund managers should consider when evaluating a pharmaceutical investment from an ESG perspective.

 - Scope of this sector profile